Feyerabend/cc/ch06/addition/gpt2/README.md

 3. *Hypothesis Testing*: Statistically validating performance improvements
 4. *Evaluation*: Comparing baseline vs. fine-tuned model performance

+#### GPT-2

+GPT-2 marked a major shift in how language models were perceived by demonstrating that simply scaling up a relatively straightforward architecture could yield surprisingly powerful results.
+Built by OpenAI and released in 2019, GPT-2 used the *transformer decoder architecture* but was trained at an unprecedented scale for its time (1.5 billion parameters) on a large, diverse corpus of internet text.
+Its key breakthrough was not a novel algorithmic trick, but the empirical finding that larger models trained on more data could exhibit qualitatively new capabilities: coherent long-form text generation, rudimentary reasoning, translation-like behaviour, summarization, and question answering--all without task-specific fine-tuning.

+Equally significant was GPT-2’s impact on the research community and public discourse.
+Its outputs were realistic enough to raise concerns about misuse (e.g., automated misinformation), leading to a staged release strategy rather than an immediate full model publication.
+Scientifically, GPT-2 strengthened the case for unsupervised pretraining followed by adaptation, helped popularize the idea of "emergent abilities," and accelerated the trend toward scaling laws in AI.
+In hindsight, GPT-2 served as a bridge between earlier NLP systems that relied heavily on supervised datasets and today’s large foundation models capable of broad, flexible language understanding and generation.

 #### Null Hypothesis

+Back to the hypthesis:

 *H₀*: Fine-tuning GPT-2 on mathematical problems does not significantly improve its accuracy on math tasks.